kubevirt/user-guide/docs/virtual_machines/boot_from_external_source.md

 - Kernel and Initrd binaries must be owned by `qemu` user & group.
   - To change ownership: `chown qemu:qemu <binary>` when `<binary>` is the binary file.

-- `kernelArgs` can be provided even if a kernel binary is not provided (i.e. `kernelPath` not defined).
+- `kernelArgs` can only be provided if a kernel binary is provided (i.e. `kernelPath` not defined).
 These arguments will be passed to the default kernel the VM boots from.

 - `imagePullSecret` and `imagePullPolicy` are optional